mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/critical_thinking.md

 5. Adopt change

 ## Understand deeply
+1. Practicing basics daily - trumphet
-1. What is the simple problem than this, create similar smaller problem to understand this problem bigger
+2. What is the simple problem than this, create similar smaller problem to understand this problem bigger
-2. Make invisible visible
+3. Make invisible visible
-3. Add adjective and understand, create as many adjective as possible
+4. Add adjective and understand, create as many adjective as possible
-4. Learning is a spectrum, not binary
+5. Learning is a spectrum, not binary
-5. Have microscoping view of the same problem
+6. Have microscoping view of the same problem

 ## Fail Effectively
 1. Learn new insight from every of your failure